Gregory P Joseph

 Mr. Joseph is the author of Sanctions: The Federal Law of Litigation Abuse (5th ed.
 2013), which is cited in the Advisory Committee Notes to the Federal Rules of Civil Procedure; Civil RICO: A Definitive Guide (4th ed.
 2015), which the Harvard Law Review says "meticulously analyzes the decisions" (106 Harv.
 L. Rev.1376) and Fortune calls “the leading treatise on RICO” (Sept.
 29, 2008 at 135); and Modern Visual Evidence (1st ed.
 1984; Supp.
 2015), which has been described as "the authoritative text" on that subject (Communication Arts, Sept./Oct.
 1995 at 45).
 He has written more than 100 articles in professional journals.
 His books and articles have been cited in more than 250 judicial opinions, 350 law review articles, and in the Advisory Committee Notes to the Federal Rules of Evidence and Civil Procedure.
 He serves on the Editorial Board of Moore's Federal Practice (3d ed.).

 He has lectured for the Federal Judicial Center and National Judicial College; at the Judicial Conferences of the First, Second, Third, Fifth, Sixth, Seventh, Eighth and Ninth Circuits, U.S. Tax Court and U.S. Court of Claims; and at more than 200 professional conferences.
-He is an honors graduate of the University of Minnesota Law School and a member of the American Law Institute.
+He is an honors graduate of the University of Minnesota Law School and a member of the Council of the American Law Institute.